9623D-Double-Vision/DoubleVisionNB/README.md

 We were selected by team 3796K (Roomba), who finished 3rd with a record of 5-0-1 and placed 5th in skills

 ### 16-7-1 (Rounds of 16)
-We played on the red alliance and went against teams 3796G and 1660A. **We won this match with 122-29**, so we qualified for the quarter-finals.
+We played on the red alliance and went against teams 3796G and 1660A. **We won this match 122-29**, so we qualified for the quarter-finals.
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20seventh%20match.PNG">

 ### QF 4-1 (Quarterfinals)
-We played on the red alliance and went against teams 3796G and 1660A. **We won this match with 122-29**, so we qualified for the quarter-finals.
+We played on the red alliance and went against teams 26468C and 99322A. **We won this match 107-48.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20eighth%20match.PNG">

 ### SF 2-1 (Semifinals)
-We played on the red alliance and went against teams 44252A and 9447G. **We lost this match with 138-63.**
+We played on the blue alliance and went against teams 44252A and 9447G. **We lost this match 138-63.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20Ninth%20match.PNG">